andersonbrito/subsampler/README.md

 |United Arab Emirates|Expected number of genomes, under a scenario of 5% sequenced cases|2                                                                  |2        |4        |16       |52       |

-In summary, given the differences in outbreak scales, depending on the research questions, the user must set up the baseline accordingly, to allow sampling from specific locations or time periods (for example, early phases of an epidemic, where smaller number of cases are reported).
+In summary, given the differences in outbreak scales, depending on the research questions, the user should set up the baseline accordingly, to allow sampling from specific locations or time periods (for example, early phases of an epidemic, where smaller number of cases are reported).

 ## Latest major updates